SmartGru25/fullstack-web3-test-backend/README.md

-# Sample Polkadot Wallet Backend API
+# Polkadot Wallet Sign-In Backend API

 This is a backend API for a sample Polkadot wallet sign-in frontend application.
 This uses polkadot.js to verify signatures in requests coming from the frontend.
-The API also returns a random secret message encrypted with Polkadot encrypt functions to only authorized users.
+The API also returns a random secret message encrypted with Polkadot encrypt functions to only authenticated users.
 The secret messages would be stored in a SQLite database currently.

 ## Prerequisites